-- 10. Apply clean engine oil to bearing inserts (B) and matching crankshaft rod journals. - IMPORTANT: On Precision Joint[TM] rods, make sure cap is properly aligned on rod with interlocking surfaces sealing tightly and edges aligned.
-Do Not reverse cap on rod.
+- 10. Apply clean engine oil to bearing inserts (B) and matching crankshaft rod journals. - IMPORTANT: On Precision Joint[TM] rods, make sure cap is properly aligned on rod with interlocking surfaces sealing tightly and edges aligned (D).
+DO NOT reverse cap on rod.
 Match pads on side of rod and cap.

-When installing caps, make sure stamped numbers (C) on rod and cap are positioned on the same side.
+When installing caps, BE CERTAIN stamped numbers (C) on rod and cap match.
+If numbers do not match, major engine failure will result.

-- 11. Install connecting rod caps (A). - A-Connecting Rod Caps B-Bearing Inserts C-Stamped Numbers
+- 11. Install connecting rod caps (A). - A-Connecting Rod Caps B-Bearing Inserts C-Stamped Numbers D-Precision Joint